jbequ5/Enigma-Machine-Miner/SAGE_README.md

 ### BusinessDev Wing
 **The demand-sensing and opportunity engine of SAGE**

 It continuously scans the real world for high-value challenges, sponsor interest, and market pain points that match the strengths of the Enigma Machine.
-Using live scraping, Serper, Apify, NewsAPI, GitHub, and X semantic search — combined with the rich process insights from every run — it intelligently identifies, qualifies, and prioritizes opportunities.
+Using live scraping (Serper, Apify, NewsAPI, GitHub, and X) — combined with the rich process insights from every run — it intelligently identifies, qualifies, and prioritizes opportunities.
 Leads are tracked in a dedicated CRM, scored with predictive signals, and converted into sponsored challenges and partnerships that feed directly back into the subnet’s prize pool value.

 ### Open Public Good Vaults
 **The living memory of the platform**